Skip to main content

 5. Discrimination based on the appellant’s membership in a protected group (race, gender, sexual orientation etc.)

 Students who appeal sanctions of conduct (warning and conduct probation) may have their request granted, but not guaranteed.
-This decision will be made within the Office of the Vice President of Learning, Student Engagement, & Student Success and if granted, the hearing officer’s decision is considered final.
+This decision will be made within the Office of the Associate Vice President of Student Services and if granted, the hearing officer’s decision is considered final.

 Students who appeal sanctions of conduct dismissal (suspension or expulsion) may be provided the opportunity to convene a Judicial Review Hearing Committee, but not guaranteed.
-This decision will be made within the Office of the Vice President of Learning, Student Engagement, & Student Success and if granted, the hearing officer’s decision is considered final.
+This decision will be made within the Office of the Associate Vice President of Student Services and if granted, the hearing officer’s decision is considered final.

 The Vice President of Learning, Student Engagement, & Success may summon the committee for a hearing within 10 business days from the receipt of the Appeals request.
 The committee is comprised of faculty, staff, and students.